 Your Partner Cheated — Now What?

 In my years as a therapist and advice columnist, I've seen countless people through the sometimes devastating aftermath of infidelity.
 Of course, no two relationships are alike, and the immediate days and weeks following the discovery can be full of extremely strong emotions that vary by the minute.
 Will your relationship survive — and should it?
 Will you ever be able to trust again — and would you want to?
 What does all of it mean, and how did your relationship get to this point?
 Was it ever what you thought it was?
 All of those questions will take time and exploration to answer.
-Here and now, however, are some steps you can take to get yourself on a solid path after you feel like the ground has been shaken under you.
+Now, however, you can take a few important steps to find your footing.

 1. Address your physical and logistical needs.

 If there was an argument, do you have a safe place to sleep?
 Are there close friends or family that need to be on standby to help with logistical issues if you or your partner have decided to get some space from each other?
 Are there children or pets that need to be prioritized in order to not let things get outwardly explosive?
 The more intertwined your lives have become, the more mindful you need to be that as emotional as you may be feeling, there are logistical considerations to be taken care of, so that you keep the nuts and bolts of your daily life stable.